MARKETProtocol/docs/source/index.html.md

 # Introduction

 Welcome to MARKET Protocol documentation here you will find documentation for our smart contracts and APIs.

+MARKET Protocol has been created to provide a secure, flexible, open source foundation for decentralized trading on the Ethereum blockchain.
+We provide the pieces necessary to create a decentralized exchange, including the requisite clearing and collateral pool infrastructure, enabling third parties to build applications for trading.

 ## Documentation
 * [Background](#background): High level explanation of our protocol
 * [Smart Contracts](#smartcontracts): The underlying MARKET Protocol smart contracts